brbsix/subsystem/README.rst

     sudo apt-add-repository ppa:nilarimogard/webupd8
     sudo apt-get update && sudo apt-get install yad

 In order to make use of ``subsystem``, you'll need to install a downloader.
 I recommend the Python 3 compatible ``ss``.
-In my limited experience is the fastest and most reliable tool available.
+In my experience it is the fastest and most reliable tool available.

 ::